NoahMcGraw/AutoLingo-API/README.md

 I am currently hosting this API using the GCloud App Engine.
 You can set up your own project by following along [here](https://cloud.google.com/appengine/docs/standard/nodejs/building-app)

-Once you've deployed, make sure you add the correct values to your app.yaml file.
-Mine are as follows:
+Once you've deployed, make sure you add your app.yaml file to the base of the api and include some or all of the following values:

 `runtime: nodejs20` (or similar)
 `entrypoint: npm run serve`